concur/react-interop/README.md

 The two rendering scenarios are:

 1. `render` components into "durable" containers (where the component then becomes the owner of the container)
-2. `renderToStaticMarkup` and get the static HTML markup output from components for rendering inline with other components from the consumer
+2. `renderToStaticMarkup` gets the static HTML markup output from components for rendering inline with other components from the consumer

 The exported API can also expose callbacks using `createCallback` where consumers subscribe to callbacks from your components.